Do you need an arc?

 As you can see from the diagram below, an arc is a part of the circumference of a circle.

-The only time you will probably need to calculate the length of an arc is in maths lessons.
+Probably the only time you will need to calculate the length of an arc is in maths lessons.
 (Unless Noah offers you a job)

-It is easy if you read the instructions first time round.
+It is easy if you read the instructions carefully.

-Instructions in maths come in the way of a formula.
+Instructions in maths come in the form of a formula.

-As an arc is part of the circumference it makes sense to use this as part of our calculation.
+Since an arc is part of the circumference, it makes sense to use this as part of our calculation:

 Length of an arc = angle ÷ 360 x π x diameter

-Generally in maths questions your are given the radius of the circle, you could double the radius to get the diameter or quite often the formula applied could be..
+Generally in maths questions, you're given the radius of the circle - you could double the radius to get the diameter or the formula applied could be:

 Length of an arc = angle ÷ 360 x 2 x π x radius

-Remember you can us the π button on your calculator or use the values 3.14 or 3.142
+Remember you can use the π button on your calculator or use the values 3.14 or 3.142 in your calculations.